Low-Carb Corn Tortillas (3g Net Carbs!)

 However, you can make keto corn tortillas using other low-carb flour.
 Let me show you how.

-You will be amazed by the taste, color, and rollability of this recipe.
+You will be amazed by the taste, color, and rollability of this low-carb version of my flour tortilla recipe.
 Plus, they are naturally:

 - Xanthan gum-free or guar gum-free